DrJohnT/PublishDacPac/docs/Get-SqlPackagePath.md

 ## PARAMETERS

 ### -Version
-Defines the specific version of SqlPackage.exe to which you wish to obtain the path
+Defines the specific version of SqlPackage.exe to which you wish to obtain the path.
+Valid values for -Version are: ('15', '14', '13', '12', '11') which translate as follows:

-    latest = use the latest version of SqlPackage.exe 150 = SQL Server 2019
+* 15: SQL Server 2019
-    140 = SQL Server 2017
+* 14: SQL Server 2017
-    130 = SQL Server 2016
+* 13: SQL Server 2016
-    120 = SQL Server 2014
+* 12: SQL Server 2014
-    110 = SQL Server 2012
+* 11: SQL Server 2012

+If you are unsure which version(s) of SqlPackage.exe you have installed, use the function **Find-SqlPackageLocations** to obtain a full list.

 ```yaml
 Type: String